AusbildungmitZukunft/BMI-Calculator/README.md

 # BMI-Calculator
-a BMI Calculator in python.
+a BMI Calculator in python, input height in meters.